-7.1 Characteristics for systems planned to operate in the band 275-316 GHz
+7.1 Characteristics for systems planned to operate in the band 275-325 GHz

-The technical and operational characteristics of fixed point-to-point systems planned to operate in the band 275-316 GHz is shown in Table 2.
-Annex 1 proposes radio-frequency channel arrangement for land mobile service applications operating in the frequency band 275-316 GHz.
+The technical and operational characteristics of fixed point-to-point systems planned to operate in the band 275-325 GHz is shown in Table 2.
+Annex 1 proposes radio-frequency channel arrangement for fixed service applications operating in the frequency band 275-316 GHz.
 Appendix 1 to Annex 1 gives information on propagation attenuation in the frequency band 275-316 GHz.

-7.2 Characteristics for systems planned to operate in the band 275-321.84 GHz

-The technical and operational characteristics of fixed point-to-point systems planned to operate in the band 275-321.84 GHz is shown in Table 2.
-The planned applications will operate in the frequency range from 252.72 to 321.84 GHz.
-Therefore, mentioned bandwidths may exceed the available bandwidth between 275 GHz to 321.84 GHz.
+In addition, Annex 1 also provides the channel arrangement for fixed service and land mobile applications operating in the frequency band 252.72 to 321.84, which is currently used in the draft of the IEEE P802.15.3d.

 7.3 Characteristics for systems planned to operate in the band 380-445 GHz

 The technical and operational characteristics of fixed point-to-point systems planned to operate in the band 275-321.84 GHz is shown in Table 2.

+A proposal for transmitter spectrum mask is given in Annex 2.

 TABLE 2